-Welcome to the DC Storytelling System, designed by the Playful City group at American University.
+Welcome to the DC Storytelling System, designed by the Playful City Lab at American University.

-CURRENT INSTALLATION (through October, 2020): Our system links a Smithsonian exhibit to five DC public libraries and a storytelling truck.
+INSTALLATION (2018-2020): We connected a Smithsonian exhibit to five DC public libraries and a storytelling truck.
 Residents can call in with their own phones (no app required), receive historic photographs by text message, and record their own stories.
 To amplify neighborhood events, our tactics range from paper maps that trigger audio content to a repurposed payphone for story collection.

 OUR VISION: Rather than simply put “more content online,” our goal is to design and study new ways to circulate local stories at physical events, across institutions (like museums and the local library), and with our own phones (no apps required).
 Strong places have the ability to tell their own story — including in public space.
 Increasingly, digital media is part of public space and community life, but cities need tactics that emphasize equity and amplify in-person organizing.

 For the latest, see our news and reflections.
 Some history:

 - April, 2018: Our first re-purposed payphone was featured in the Smithsonian’s “A Right to the City” exhibit at the Anacostia Community Museum, on view April 2018-2020.
 Over the next several years the hotline will gather new voices and evolve, including to distribute multimedia from residents and exhibit partners.